Bosch dishwashers rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Bosch is a big name in the world of household appliances, and we've reviewed all the popular models.
-We've found some models from the German brand that deliver fantastic results but others that disappoint.
+We've found some models from this German brand that deliver fantastic results but others that failed to shift grime from plates and cutlery.

-We subject each dishwasher we review to our rigorous, independent scientific tests.
-We compare how well each model cleans and dries, and whether it guzzles energy, makes a lot of noise, or leaves unsightly watermarks on glassware and cutlery.

-To find out how effective individual Bosch models are, head straight to our Bosch dishwasher reviews.
+Bosch is part of the BSH Group of companies, which also includes washing machine brands Neff and Siemens.
+In our 2017 dishwasher reliability survey, 45% of respondents said they own a Bosch dishwasher.
+It's a popular brand, but does that mean it performs well, is reliable, and well-liked by those that own a Bosch machine?

-In the table below, you can find out whether it's worth buying a Bosch dishwasher.
-We reveal how Bosch dishwashers score in our reviews, including the pros and cons of buying a Bosch.
-You can also see how reliable they are – because no one wants to shell out for a dud dishwasher that dies soon after you buy it.
-Owners of Bosch dishwashers also revealed how satisified they were with their Bosch and whether they'd recommend its dishwashers to others.
+In the table below, you can find out at a glance whether it's worth buying a Bosch dishwasher.
+We reveal how well Bosch dishwashers score in our tough tests, as well as how satisfied Bosch owners are with their machines.
+You can also see how reliable they are - because no one wants to shell out for a dud dishwasher that dies soon after you buy it, plus the common treats and bugbears we've found in our testing.
+If you simply want to find out how individual models perform, head straight to our Bosch dishwasher reviews.Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.
+If you’re not yet a member, sign up for a Which? trial to get instant access.

 |Bosch dishwasher overview table